polterguy/rosetta/README.md

 configuration file, the first time you use it.

-It has no dependencies when built, and should easily start simply by executing the main process image, automatically creating and reading its own configuration file.
+It has no dependencies when built, and should easily start simply by executing the main process image, automatically creating its own configuration file.

+Rosetta is also highly *"forgiving"* in regards to the HTTP standard.
+This means that whenever it can, it will try to interpret what the client is actually trying to communicate, even when the client is not able to do this, according to the strictness of the HTTP standard.
+For instance, it ignores CR when parsing an HTTP envelope, with the HTTP-Request line, and its headers.
+This means that sending a LF is enough to make Rosetta understand where the line breaks.
+Another example is that it will *"auto correct"* both the HTTP headers and the HTTP-Request line, capitalize the things that should be capitalized, and still understand things such as *"get"*, instead of *"GET"*, and *"connection"*, instead of *"Connection"*.

+This makes it a perfect *"first web server"*, since it allows you to more easily get started, without knowing all the intrinsic parts of the HTTP standard.

+### Thread models

-It features two different thread models, *"single-thread"* and *"thread-pool"*.
+Rosetta features two different thread models, *"single-thread"* and *"thread-pool"*.

 *"single-thread"* means it runs in a single thread, which might be useful for extremely small devices, with small amounts of traffic.